ckegels/Dispatcharr-Plex-Poster-Enricher/README.md

 **"Unknown action" when clicking buttons** — Dispatcharr runs multiple worker processes.
 After importing a new plugin version, some workers still have old code.
 Fix: `systemctl restart dispatcharr`.

 **Composites not generating** — Check View Logs.
 Common causes:
-- Pillow not installed in Dispatcharr's venv (install with `.venv/bin/pip install Pillow`)
+- Pillow not installed in Dispatcharr's venv (install with `.venv/bin/python3 -m pip install Pillow`)
 - SVG logos failing (install cairosvg — see Requirements)
-- Logo URLs with spaces (fixed in v0.3+)
+- Logo URLs with spaces (fixed in v1.0+)

 **Stats stuck on old run** — Click View Stats again (may hit a different worker).
 After a restart, all workers share the same state file.